Our Top Essential Oil Contenders For Aging Gracefully

 History: Hieroglyphics of rosehip seed oil have been found from the ancient Egyptians, giving us some insight into their ancient beauty routines.

 Although we love using oils to heal the skin, we understand and acknowledge that topical skincare is just a small part of overall skin health, especially when it comes to reducing the noticeable effects of aging.
-Below are a few of our other suggestions for skin rejuvenation:
+Some other factors that play into maintaining healthy skin are:

 - Eating a whole foods diet, rich in leafy greens and assorted fruits, vegetables and high-quality proteins and fats.